RogueTensor/bitagent_subnet/README.md

 Q: What LLM should I use?\
 A: This is where the miner needs to experiment some and test and fine-tune different LLM models to find what accomplishes the tasks most successfully.
 Have a look at models in the Salesforce xLAM family as good starting points.

-Q: Validators are running miner HF models, will validators require `trust_remote_code`?\
+Q: Validators are running miner-submitted HF models, will validators require `trust_remote_code`?\
-A: No, we require that no setup scripts or any code be required for running the models.
+A: No, we require that no setup scripts or any code be necessary for running the models.

 Q: I started my miner and I am not receiving any tasks.\
 A: There are a few things to check: